bymse/poc-efcore-traces/README.md

 - **DataLayer**: Contains EF Core context, entities, repositories, and telemetry observers
 - **DataGenerator**: Utility to populate the database with sample data
 - **Web**: ASP.NET Core web application that uses the data layer
+- **LoadGenerator**: Console application to simulate load on the web application
 - **Docker Compose**: Configuration for monitoring infrastructure (Grafana, Prometheus, OpenTelemetry Collector, Jaeger)

 Telemetry is automatically collected from EF Core operations and exposed through OpenTelemetry, allowing visualization in Grafana dashboards.